 What do others do?

-In 2013, two out of three Vanguard clients chose a Roth IRA for their contributions.
+In 2017, 63% of Vanguard clients chose a Roth IRA for their contributions.

 Use a Roth IRA to plan for any scenario

 If you have a traditional IRA already, you can convert it to a Roth IRA.
 (If you're rolling over traditional retirement plan assets, you can also choose to put them in a Roth IRA.)

 Learn more about the 2 types of IRAs